 I’m Associate Professor (University Lecturer) in Ancient History at Oxford University, and Fellow and Tutor of Worcester College, Oxford.

 I work on Mediterranean history and archaeology, with a particular interest in ancient North Africa, but I’ve published articles on topics from Roman imperialism to Athenian sculpture to Numidian architecture to Edwardian education, and I’ve co-edited volumes of essays on ‘The Hellenistic West’ (with Jonathan Prag) and ‘The Punic Mediterranean’ (with Nicholas Vella), as well as the collected articles of the late Peter Derow (with Andrew Erskine).
-My new book, ‘In Search of the Phoenicians‘, is coming out very soon from Princeton University Press.
-Find more on and of my academic research here, and more on my writing here.
+My new book, ‘In Search of the Phoenicians‘, is just out from Princeton University Press.
+Find more on my academic research here, and more on my writing here.